This tip was written with expert advice from Steve Rollins, a long time member of Portland Mountain Rescue

 Be patient.
 The 911 operator is used to dealing with urban emergencies and may not initially understand that you are calling from the backcountry.
 They also are probably not familiar with things like UTM coordinates nor things like “I’m at the Hogsback on Mt Hood.”
+Be patient.
+Don’t get frustrated.
 They are there to help you.
 Explain your situation, have them repeat back everything, and tell them to transmit the information to county SAR; more on that below.

 Tell the 911 operator, “I am calling from a wilderness location and I do NOT have a street address.”
 (This hopefully gives them notification this is not a standard urban 911 call.)